pemcg/manageiq-automation-howto-guide/chapter1/classes_schemas_and_instances.md

 ![Screenshot](images/screenshot6.png)

 <br>
-We can define default values for fields in a class schema, which will be inherited by all instances created from the class, but can be optionally over-ridden in the schemas of any particular instance.
+We can define default values for fields in a class schema, which will be inherited by all instances created from the class, but can be optionally over-ridden in the schema of any particular instance.

 ### Instances

-An **Instance** is a specific "clone" of the generic class, and is the entity run in the context of _$evm.root_ by the Automation Engine.
+An **Instance** is a specific "clone" of the generic class, and is the entity run by the Automation Engine.
 An Instance contains a copy of the Class schema but with actual values of the fields filled in.

 ### Relationships

 One of the schema field types is **Relationship**, and these are links to other Instances elsewhere in the Automation Datastore.
-We often use relationships as a way of chaining Instances together, and relationship values can accept variable substitutions for flexibility as shown...
+We often use relationships as a way of chaining Instances together, and relationship values can accept variable substitutions for flexibility, for example...
 <br> <br>

 ![Screenshot](images/screenshot7.png)